The greatest hunting challenge you can experience

 Removable blades, fixed blades and expandable blades, these are the three arrowheads available for bow hunting in South Africa.
 They are the three blades proven to be the most effective for hunting African game.
 As with bow styles and draw weights, the arrow heads that you choose are completely dependent on your preferences and your comfort.

 Bow hunting changes from area to area.
 South Africa, along with Mozambique and Zambia, is a land with of a variety of different, and often tough, terrains and vegetation which is in places dense.
 All of this is taken into account when you are bow hunting with our team.
 As experts in bow hunting, as well as experienced and passionate hunters, we want you to get the most out of your experience.
 Get into contact with us and enjoy this different style of hunting.

 What type of game can be hunted with a bow in South Africa and Africa?

-Bow hunting in South Africa and Africa can be done for a variety of game species, including antelope, buffalo, wildebeest, warthog, Zebra, Giraffe, Oryx, Waterbuck, Crocodile, Hippopotamus and various species of Big Cats, such as lion and leopard (depending on local regulations and hunting concessions).
+Bow hunting in South Africa and Africa can be done for a variety of game species, including various antelope species, Cape Buffalo, Wildebeest, Warthog, Zebra, Giraffe, Gemsbuck, Waterbuck and various species of Big Cats, such as Lion and Leopard (depending on local regulations and hunting concessions).

 What is the best time of year for bow hunting in South Africa and Africa?